×

 List(1, 2, 3, 4, 5, 6, 7, 8, 9, 10)

-5) Creating a List in Scala in Lisp style
+5. Creating list in Lisp style

 If you want to create a List using Lisp style programming using ::.